 Field number one-two-five was only a half-acre plot.
 The plants were nothing special to look at as Michael surveyed them, but he knew their origin and that was indeed special.
 He remembered the day he found out about the exploration vessel.
 NASA sent it into the farthest parts of the solar system.
 He also remembered the day Doctor Jamison told him about their discovery.

 “Not much change today.”
-Michael pulled a ruler from his back pocket and measured one of the pouches, while he spoke into the microphone of his headset.
+Michael pulled a ruler from his back pocket and measured one of the pouches, while he spoke through the microphone of his headset.
 “The pouches have not grown since Tuesday of last week, so I think it is safe to say that they have matured at twenty-four inches.
 Wherever these things come from, they must have awful large insect life if they feed like their counterparts here on Earth.”
 Michael backed away and leaned against the front of his shuttle cart, while sketching the plant with its mature pouches.

-A high pitched chatter raised Michael’s head from his drawing.
+A high-pitched chatter raised Michael’s head from his drawing.
 It was a squirrel, braving the field from the sanctuary of the adjacent wooded area.
 He had come to investigate the activity in the field and probably to see if there was anything edible in it for him.
 It was Cotton-top, one of Michael’s favorite pastimes out here in field one-two-five.
 Michael usually feed Cotton-top whenever he visited this field.
-Cotton-top had grayed from age and the top of his head had turned white and fluffy from thinning.
+Cotton-top had grayed from age, and the top of his head had turned white and fluffy from thinning.
 Michael often fed Cotton-Top while he ate his own lunch and made notes on the progress of the plants.
 “Sorry, boy.
 I don’t have anything for you today.”

-When Michael got near the end of the row, he saw Cotton-Top scrambling up the side of one of the plants and at the base of that plant a rattlesnake stretched his neck up the stalk.
-Michael could see blood on Cotton-Top’s back, so he knew the battle was over and it was only a matter of time before the snake had his meal.
+When Michael neared the end of the row, he saw Cotton-Top scrambling up the side of one of the plants and at the base of that plant a rattlesnake stretched his neck up the stalk.
+Michael could see blood on Cotton-Top’s back, so he knew the battle was over, and it was only a matter of time before the snake had his meal.
 Cotton-Top made it to the top of the plant and sat there clutching one of the broad leafs above the pair of pouches.
 After only a few minutes, the squirrel quivered then went stiff and dropped into the pouch on the left side of the plant.

 Life was definitely savage here in the wilderness.
 Sarah had said it best, “This damn desolate place kills everything and everyone who loves it, so why do you want to stay?”

 Michael winced, then flipped the switch on his recorder.
 “My old friend, Cotton-Top, was just killed by a rattler, Sarah.”
 Michael kicked dirt at the snake and scared it off.
 “As he died, he fell into the westerly pouch on plant number sixteen.”
 He started to reach for Cotton-Top’s remains, but stopped.
 “I would retrieve him and give him a descent burial, but if I leave him, we can include him in the record of our experiment.
-So I would like to make an official request," Michael’s voice deepened into a more business-like tone, "that his name be noted in the report upon its final publication.
+I would like for you to do that, please.”
+Michael’s voice deepened into a more business-like tone, “I would like his name be noted on the report upon its final publication.
 I’ll check frequently for signs of decomposition.
 Since I have found no signs of acidic secretions as of yet, this event may supply us with a perfect opportunity to see what happens when the trap is sprung, so to speak.
 And at the same time, we can give my little friend a bit of immortality.”

 Michael decided it was time to go home.
 Sarah was waiting.

-Michael tucked the top of the sample sack with its wiggling contents into his belt and leaned over the plant to give it a closer inspection.
-“I’ll need samples of this membrane and fluid,” he said, lifting a piece of the amnion-like goo, which had enveloped Cotton-top when he dropped from the pouch.
-"And this pouch.
-I’d better make some notes on things just the way they are for the guys back in the lab.”
+Michael tucked the top of the sample sack with its wiggling contents into his belt, then leaned over the plant to give it a closer inspection.
+“I’ll need samples of this membrane and fluid,” he said, lifting a piece of the amnion-like goo, which covered Cotton-top when he dropped from the pouch.
+“I’d better make some notes on things just the way they are, for the guys back in the lab.”

-His finger flicked away a crust of mud on his belt and he flipped the toggle to the recorder as he placed his headset on with his other hand.
+His finger flicked away a crust of mud on his belt, and he flipped the toggle to the recorder as he placed his headset on with his other hand.
 “I’ve just found my good friend Cotton-top alive and well, Sarah.
 He seems to have been rejuvenated by the plant, while he was in the pouch.
-Refer to my last entry and you will find that he fell into the easterly pouch on plant number sixteen--" Michael broke off his observations.
+Refer to my last entry and you will find that he fell into the easterly pouch on plant number sixteen—“ Michael broke off his observations.
 Something he just said didn’t sound right, like a tickle of dejavu, but it was telling him something was out of place.
 What was it?
 What was wrong with this scene?

 Michael stood still for a moment, afraid to move anything until he could determine what it was that didn’t fit.
-He counted the plants in the row and it was plant number sixteen.
+He counted the plants in the row, and it was plant number sixteen.
 He opened the sack and lifted Cotton-top by the scruff of his neck.
 The squirrel was groggy, but it was Cotton-top.
 Michael recognized his fluffy top and there were two scars from puncture wounds on his back, where the snake had struck.

 It was definitely Cotton-top’s skeleton because one of the snake’s fangs had punctured a shoulder blade in the exact spot where one of the two healed wounds appeared on the squirrel in his sack.
-“But if this is Cotton-top, then who are you, little buddy?” he asked the squirrel as it squirmed in the sack that dangled from his belt.
+“But if this is Cotton-top, then who are you, little buddy?” he asked the squirrel as it squirmed in the sack as it dangled from his belt.